nestjs/docs.nestjs.com/content/recipes/terminus.md

 In some cases, the predefined health indicators provided by `@nestjs/terminus` do not cover all of your health check requirements.
 In that case, you can set up a custom health indicator according to your needs.

 Let's get started by creating a service that will represent our custom indicator.
 To get a basic understanding of how an indicator is structured, we will create an example `DogHealthIndicator`.
 This service should have the state `'up'` if every `Dog` object has the type `'goodboy'`.
-If that condition is not satisfied it then it should throw an error.
+If that condition is not satisfied then it should throw an error.

 ```typescript
 @@filename(dog.health)